 The side effects of radiation therapy for sarcoma will depend on what part of the body is receiving radiation therapy and what dose is required to treat that particular tumour.

-The best person to discuss radiation therapy for lung cancer with is a Radiation Oncologist.
-You can ask your respiratory physician (lung specialist) or general practitioner (GP) for a referral to a Radiation Oncologist for a discussion about how radiation therapy might fit into your treatment program.
+The best person to discuss radiation therapy with is a Radiation Oncologist.
+You can ask your general practitioner (GP) for a referral to a Radiation Oncologist for a discussion about how radiation therapy might fit into your treatment program.

 Find your closest radiation oncology Treatment Centre